amitthecoder/amitthecoder/README.md

 ### About me

-I'm Amit Kumar.
-An Android app developer.
+I'm a Android app developer who loves building apps for Android.
+I write code in Kotlin and Java, and I like to focus on creating beautiful user experiences.

 ### Interested